hotchemi/m-permissions-checker/README.md

 ## Install

-Just clone this repo or download the python file.
+Just clone this repository or download the python file.

 ## Usage